unicorn-meta-zoo/unicorn-meta-zoo.github.io/CONTRIBUTING.md

    credited in the show notes.

-3. When a new episode is ready to be transcribed, I'll email out a Google doc to the club that includes a link to a future episode.
+3. When a new episode is ready to be transcribed, I'll email out a document (probably a private Gist, actually) to the club that includes a link to a future episode.
 (Please don't share that link or the document with anyone!)

 4. As you listen to the new episode, transcribe a couple of minutes to help people who want to read what's said.
 (Please leave a timestamp